 The desire for a perfect smile can be traced back to ancient Egypt.
-Even back in 1600 BC, Egyptians were a form of orthodontic around their teeth made from animal intestines to realign their teeth.
+Even back in 1600 BC, Egyptians wore a form of orthodontic around their teeth made from animal intestines to realign their teeth.
 This desire is strong even today, with a whopping 33% of the world’s population having undergone an orthodontic treatment at some point in their life.
 For Singaporeans who are interested in getting braces, it’s important to know what options are available, how much they can cost, and how they can be financed.
 To help them understand these issues, we have prepared this guide below.

 Table of Contents